MalejG/MalejG/README.md

 - 🌱 I have learned Arduino, C# Unity (also Blender) and im currently learning C++ (Finished GOPAS basic course) and looking forward at next OOP course;
 - 🌱 Next, I plan to learn Python as well 💜;
 - 👯 Open to collaborations that push my boundaries and opportunities that fuel my growth in the IT industry;
-- 📫 Aside from my passion for coding, I enjoy books about astronomy and rocket science 💜;
+- ⚡ Aside from my passion for coding, I enjoy books about astronomy and rocket science 💜;
+- 📫 Connect with me on LinkedIn: .

 Here are my projects and programming experience:
 Actual: Cyber Clicker 2.0 (private);